Returning from a deployment is a wonderful time to get back into routines and catch up with family and friends.

 Please visit the links in each section to get more information.
 Post-deployment is an exciting time, but it does present some financial challenges.
 With knowledge and planning, you can achieve your financial goals and succeed!

 Remember, every family’s situation is different.
 Your needs, goals, and wishes are unique.
-What works for one family may not be right for you.
+What works for one family may not be right for yours.
 Evaluate where you are and where you want to go.
-These tips and resources can help you get there.
 You’re not alone, if you’d like to meet with a Personal Financial Manager on your installation, click here to locate yours https://installations.militaryonesource.mil/

 The COVID-19 pandemic sweeping the country and world is having a dramatic impact on how we live our lives and function within our communities.
 Many of us are affected by school and work closures and possibly even stay-at-home orders.
 Military families may also face additional uncertainty with the Stop Movement order impacting future assignments and…Read More